man receiving smime encrypted email to his smart device.png

 Authentication

-Digital signatures are used to confirm the sender’s identity, minimising the risk of email spoofing.
+Digital signatures confirm the sender’s identity and prevent spoofing.

 Message Integrity